 Hypoglycemia is a common effect of insulin abuse where one can commonly experience:

 And so on.

-Therefore, insulin must be used in control when aimed at muscle gaining.
+Therefore, insulin must be used in control when aimed at muscle gain.
 Otherwise, it can be dangerous or even fatal.

 Does insulin make you gain weight?

 As we already saw in the previous section, one side effect of insulin is that it can result in weight gain.

 This is commonly seen among diabetic individuals who take insulin.
 Moreover, this is also a serious issue as keeping the body weight under control is a major necessity for diabetic patients.

 But how does insulin make you gain weight?

 Insulin works to regulate the blood glucose levels in the body properly.
 The function of insulin is to absorb glucose in the cells of the body.
 However, the extra presence of glucose in the body’s cells can turn it into fat.

 Too much presence of glucose gradually converts into fat and gives rise to weight gain.
 But keeping track of your calories and blood sugars can help to reduce these side effects.